CareerBuilder: History

 In 2008, it had the largest market share among online employment websites in the United States.
 In December 2008, the company announced layoffs affecting approximately 300 employees.

 In 2011, CareerBuilder acquired JobsCentral in Singapore and JobScout24 in Germany.

 In September 2012, the company acquired Economic Modeling Specialists Intl.
 (EMSI), an economic modeling software firm based in Moscow, Idaho.
 EMSI was sold to Strada Education Network in April 2018.

 In 2014, CareerBuilder acquired the recruiting technology company Broadbean in the U.K.

 In 2016, CareerBuilder and Capella University launched the RightSkill program.
 The company also expanded into background screening with the acquisition of Aurico and post-hire software with the acquisition of WORKTERRA.

 In June 2017, CareerBuilder was purchased by the private-equity firm Apollo Global Management and the Ontario Teachers’ Pension Plan Board.
-In September of that year, CareerBuilder laid off 120 employees.
+In September that year, CareerBuilder laid off 120 employees.
 Irina Novoselsky was appointed as CEO in October 2017, and in July 2021, was replaced as CEO by Sue Arthur from Optum.

 In September 2024, Monster.com merged with CareerBuilder, and funds managed by Apollo Global Management became the majority owner of the websites.

 On June 24, 2025, CareerBuilder + Monster filed for Chapter 11 bankruptcy protection in an effort to facilitate a sale of its job board operations to JobGet.
 The company's software services business for federal and state governments are to be sold to Canadian software company Valsoft, while military.com and fastweb.com are to be sold to Canadian media company Valnet.
 The company listed assets between $50 million and $100 million, and liabilities between $100 million and $500 million.

-However, come July/August 2025, BOLD won the final bid of $28.4 M.
+However, In July/August 2025, BOLD won the final bid of $28.4 M.

 The BOLD portfolio features some of the world's most trusted career-focused brands and job search sites, including MyPerfectResume (the largest resume builder platform), FlexJobs (remote jobs site with vetted, scam-free opportunities), Bold.pro (professional identity and networking), LiveCareer (AI resume builder and career guidance), and Zety (resume templates, formats and help).